arp242/testing.vim/README.markdown

 My philosophy of testing is that it should be kept as simple as feasible;
 programming is already hard enough without struggling with a poorly documented unintuitive testing framework.
+This is what makes testing.vim different from some other testing Vim runners/frameworks.

 testing.vim includes support for code coverage reports (via [covimerage][cov]).

 Usage
 -----

-Tests are stored in a `*_test.vim` files, which are customarily stored next to the original file; all functions starting with `Test_` will be run.
+Tests are stored in a `*_test.vim` files, all functions starting with `Test_` will be run.
+It is customary – but not mandatory – to store `n_test.vim` files next to the `n.vim` file in the same directory.

 Run `./test /path/to/file_vim.go` to run test in that file, `./test /path/to/dir` to run all test files in a directory, or `./test/path/to/dir/...`